Below the general policies for Producer Rights Denmark (PRD) are presented.

-At the general meeting April 30, 2018, it was decided that the former practice concerning time limitation of non-distributable funds be followed.
+At the general meeting April 27, 2023, it was decided that the previous year's practice concerning time limitation of non-distributable funds be followed.
 According to this practice, these funds become time-barred three years after the expiry of the year to which the funds relate.
 Such three-year limitation period is in accordance with the rules set out in the Act on Collective Management; see section 16(7).

 It has further been decided that rights revenue remaining undisbursed after the three-year period mentioned and is thus non-distributable be used as follows:

 - A 10% reserve of the non-distributable and time-barred funds, although no more than DKK 2 million, is to be deposited in a reserve fund to meet any legitimate financial claims from right holders.
 The funds are to be taken proportionately from the individual business areas, but the use thereof is not otherwise related to a specific rights year or business area.
 The reserve fund is intended as a general reserve.

 - PRD’s administration is entitled to make disbursements from the reserve fund to right holders having a legitimate financial claim against PRD.
 If the administration is in doubt about the legitimacy of a right holder’s financial claim, it must involve PRD’s board in the handling of the matter.

 - The amount held in the reserve fund may never exceed DKK 5 million.
 Should the total balance amount to DKK 5 million, then no further amounts are to be taken in reserve from the time-barred funds.

 - The remaining portion of the time-barred funds is to be allocated for redistribution within the business areas from which the rights revenue derives.